akvo/akvo-flow-docs/docs/fieldapp2.0/5-projects-and-surveys.rst

 Projects
 --------

-Unlike previous versions of the Akvo FLOW app, surveys are now grouped into projects, which act as containers to group surveys with a similar nature.
-All available projects are presented in the main screen of the app, and are automatically created when synchronising surveys into the device (more on survey synchronisation later).
+Unlike previous versions of the Akvo FLOW app, forms are now grouped into projects, which act as containers to group forms with a similar nature.
+All available projects are presented in the main screen of the app, and are automatically created when synchronising forms into the device (more on form synchronisation later).
 In order to interact with a project, **you must have a user selected**.
 Please, refer to the *Manage Users* section to learn how to create and select users.

 *Insert project list screenshot here*